Through the following links, you can move to the menu or to the main text in this page.

 Medium-Term Environmental Conservation Targets and Results

 Since FY2021 we have been undertaking initiatives with the aim of achieving our Medium-Term Environmental Conservation Targets 2025.
-We have revised the 2025 targets for indicators that we achieved (and exceeded) in 2022.
-And so that we can continuously make improvements going forward, we established a new set of targets for the year 2030.
-We intend to systematically roll out initiatives aimed at achieving our targets, at our production sites and as part of our product development.
+And so that we can continuously make improvements, we have also established a set of targets for the year 2030.
+We intend to systematically roll out initiatives aimed at achieving our targets, at our production sites and product development.

 Result